 My whirlwind one-day trip

 At the fag end of a winter retreat in Ooty-Mysore with family, I decided to go on a whirlwind 3-day solo tour of north Karnataka.
-The route was Hampi- Badami- Pattadakal- Aihole– Bijapur that included four UNESCO World Heritage Sites!
-Out of the three days, I spent a day exploring the magnificent Hampi world heritage site.
+The route was Hampi- Badami- Pattadakal- Aihole– Bijapur that included two UNESCO World Heritage Sites (Hampi and Pattadakal), and two on the tentative list (Badami and Aihole)!
+Out of the three days, I spent a day exploring the magnificent Hampi UNESCO World Heritage Site.

 My first impression: